Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Method

 where $X_t \in \mathbb{R}^{\lvert X_t \rvert \times C}$ and $O_t \in \mathbb{R}^{\lvert O_t \rvert \times C}$ are NWP grid points and observations on time $t$, $C$ refers to the number of the variables, and $m$ indicates the time window size.

-The atmospheric states consistently appear at every time point as well as their spatial locations, while observations have irregular spatial locations and a variety of variables and appear at only one time point.
+Unlike grid points, which are consistently available at fixed spatial locations, observations are irregular in both space and variable types, and often appear only once in time.
 Thus, in predicting future atmospheric states, it is significant to discover which observations are correlated to the corresponding NWP grid points.
 In addition, the spatial correlations between the NWP grid points can be affected by the terrain between them, and the correlations can change over time.
 Existing studies represented the dynamic correlations as a dynamic graph $G_t=\langle V_t \ni v_{i,t}, E \ni e_{i,j,t} \rangle$, which has NWP grid points and observations $V_t = V_{Xt} \cup V_{Ot}$ as nodes and their spatial correlations as edges.
-However, the existing studies merely determined correlations between NWP grid points and observations based only on their spatial distances \cite{Jeon24MLST}.
-To resolve this issue, we attempted to employ structure learning at each time point to capture dynamic changes in the spatial correlations.
-Before applying the structure learning, the edges are initially set based on spatial distances by connecting nodes within a 50km radius.
+However, most of these studies merely determined correlations between NWP grid points and observations based only on their spatial distances \cite{Jeon24MLST}.
+To resolve this issue, we attempted to employ graph structure learning at each time point to capture dynamic changes in the spatial correlations.
+Before applying the graph structure learning, the edges are initially set based on spatial distances by connecting nodes within a 50 km radius, which corresponds to the horizontal resolution of the NWP initial conditions.
+An overview of the process is depicted in Figure \ref{fig:method}.